-- 16. Completely drain the waste water holding tanks at an approved waste disposal site.

-Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewage drain hose. - 17.
-Close dump valves and refit the dust cap onto the drain outlet.This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects, and rodents.
+- 18. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
+Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose. - 19.
+Close dump valves and refit the dust cap onto the drain outlet.
+This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects, and rodents.